lkowalik/Treedepth-PACE-2020-instances/README.md

 - **planted** random trees and cycles of cliques poluted with random edges that go bottom-up the optimal treedepth decomposition.
 These instances were needed for testing correctness of treedepth solvers, because the generator was able to compute the optimum treedepth in polynomial time.
 - **social** social networks originating from interations between people, animals, fiction characters.

-If you use the collection please cite Kowalik, Mucha, Nadara, Pilipczuk, Sorge, Wygocki *The PACE 2020 Parameterized Algorithms and
+If you use the collection please cite the report Kowalik, Mucha, Nadara, Pilipczuk, Sorge, Wygocki *The PACE 2020 Parameterized Algorithms and
 Computational Experiments Challenge: Treedepth*, Proc.
 IPEC 2020, LIPICS (To appear).

 ## Instances for Exact Track